Collins331/AirBnB_clone/README.md

 # Testing

-If you want to personalize the classes and execute unit tests to confirm that your changes haven't modify the functionality use:
+If you want to personalize the classes and execute unit tests to confirm that your changes haven't modified the functionality use the:

 ```
 python3 -m unittest discover tests